Adam McCune

-Adam Forrest McCune (born 1985) is an American novelist.
+Adam Forrest McCune (born July 18, 1985) is an American novelist and playwright.

 Biography

 McCune was born on July 18, 1985, in Virginia Beach, Virginia, to Keith and Grace McCune, and was raised in the Philippines and Russia.

 In the year 2000, when McCune was fourteen, his father showed him a three-page short story based on the legend of the Pied Piper of Hamelin, and asked McCune to help him develop it.
 That short story became the 250-page novel, The Rats of Hamelin, which was published by Moody Publishers just before McCune's senior year at Wheaton College.

+In 2014, while a graduate student at the University of North Carolina at Chapel Hill, McCune wrote a one-act play, Jack and Alice, adapted from Jane Austen's story of the same name, and the play was performed at that year's Jane Austen Summer Program (JASP).
+He then went on to write one-act plays adapted from Austen and performed at JASP over the next decade: Henry and Eliza (2015), Lovers' Vows at Mansfield Park (2016), Catherine, or, the Bower (2017), Lesley Castle (2018), Love and Friendship (2019), The History of England (2021), Austen and Shakespeare (2022), The Three Sisters (2022), Evelyn (2023).
+The Jane Austen Summer Program then published the ten plays in a single volume entitled Austen Staged (2023).

 McCune has received degrees in English from Wheaton College, Illinois (BA, 2006), the University of Virginia (MA, 2011), and the University of North Carolina at Chapel Hill (PhD, 2016).
 He has taught British literature and composition at Baylor University.